sap-tutorials/abap-core-development/tutorials/abap-extensibility-cbo-logic/abap-extensibility-cbo-logic.md

 In the first parts a Manager wants to define business objects **Bonus Plan** for employees.
 A Bonus Plan is there to save employee specific rules for bonus entitlement.

->Tutorial last updated with SAP S/4HANA Cloud Release 2302
+>Tutorial last checked for feasibility with SAP S/4HANA Cloud Release 2408

 ---
 ### Make key field Read-Only